schiltz3/ComInfo/README.md

 }
 ```

+## How to Run
+* Download the .exe from [Releases](https://github.com/schiltz3/ComInfo/releases)
+* By default, ComInfo does not open in continuous mode, so running the exe will cause a terminal to flash on the screen briefly.
+* To run ComInfo, call it from the command line by using `cmd` or `powershell`, navigating to the install directory, and running `comi` or `comi -h` for more info.

 ### Notes:
 - Still in alpha, so UI is a little rough and features like renaming devices are not supported